Medically reviewed by Drugs.com. Last updated on Jul 29, 2022.

 - Swollen lymph glands, mainly on the neck

 These symptoms can be so mild that you might not even notice them.
 However, the amount of virus in your bloodstream (viral load) is quite high at this time.
 As a result, the infection spreads more easily during primary infection than during the next stage.

 Clinical latent infection (Chronic HIV)

-This stage of HIV infection generally lasts around 10 years if you're not receiving antiretroviral therapy.
-But sometimes, even with this treatment, it lasts for decades.
+This stage can last for many years if you're receiving antiretroviral therapy (ART).
 Some people develop more severe disease much sooner.

 Symptomatic HIV infection